 It is very important that your child arrives at school on time and attends regularly.
 Frequent absences and tardiness will be a hindrance to your child, other students and the teacher.
-If your child is sick, or will be absent, please mark sick day or home day in HiMama by 8:00 AM.
+Absences and tardiness may impact your child's kindergarten readiness.
+If your child is sick, or will be absent, please mark sick day or home day in Lillio by 8:00 AM.
 Please message your classroom teacher if your child will be late.